laminas/laminas-mvc/docs/book/migration/to-v3-0.md

 # Upgrading to 3.0

-With the release of Zend Framework 2, all components current at that time, regardless of history, were tagged as v2 releases; in reality, it was the first version of a new framework, as it was a completely new architecture from Zend Framework 1.
-As such, zend-mvc 3.0 marks the second major release of the component.
+With the release of Laminas, all components current at that time, regardless of history, were tagged as v2 releases; in reality, it was the first version of a new framework, as it was a completely new architecture from Laminas Framework 1.
+As such, laminas-mvc 3.0 marks the second major release of the component.

 The primary goal for version 3 was to reduce the number of dependencies, and to